 My mother was born in California, and up until we moved to Alaska, she had never been farther north than San Francisco.
 Neither had she ever used a woodstove, let alone tried to cook or bake on one.
 The result was that when she made biscuits, they were burnt on the bottom, barely cooked on the top and raw in the middle.
 A kitchen woodstove is a fickle thing on which to cook and until one learns the fine art of regulating heat by stoking the firebox and adjusting the dampers, serving uncooked food is generally preferable.

-It is worthy of note that my California born and bred mother got off the train that day with four – yes, FOUR – children, all under the age of ten.
+It is worthy of note that my California born and bred mother got off the train that day with four – yes, FOUR – children, all under the age of twelve.
 The youngest, my sister Lisa, was barely two.
 I was just 6, my brother was ten (in fact his birthday was that week) and my oldest sister Michele was 11.
 The grass in the front yard was six feet tall and lush.
 My little sister disappeared into it and my mother was afraid that we would all be eaten by bears, so the first thing she did after the Rudders left was to have all of us kids take a couple of empty 55 gallon drums and roll them around the front yard as far as we could go, so that she could see where we were.
 Next order of business was to find something – anything – that would serve as a door for the night.
 If memory serves, we slept with a blanket over the doorway and a chest dragged in front of that with empty tin cans piled on top.
 This was the best bear alarm we could come up with.
 Wally and Dixie had, prior to their departure, regaled us with stories of bears that would climb the cottonwood trees just out the back door and hang out there, so we were more than a little nervous that first night.

 However, nothing stopped our appetites.
 Not even the burnt biscuits.
 We ate everything in sight.
 My mother had to send a message to my dad, who was working on Elmendorf AFB, to send us a lot more food…and a back door.
 There was no telephone.
 There were no roads.
 We didn’t even have a radio at first.
 As a small child, it was a grand adventure.
 We were, for the first time in our lives, encouraged to make as much noise as we wanted.
 Mom thought this would at least discourage the bears.
 For a small child, what can be better than that?
 Make all the noise you want and play outside all day?
 After spending nearly a year in Anchorage, living in a small trailer park off Arctic Boulevard and having Snoopy Suzy as our next door neighbor, it was heaven…